 That's part of why you're such a media figure right now?

-did a recording of me singing "Song for the Working Fly," a ballad for the 99%.
+It's true, after the Pence event, there's a buzz on about FLY.
+People tweet about me a lot, and they plurk.
+Someone did a recording of me singing "Song for the Working Fly," a ballad for the 99%.
 Nice back-beat with plenty of techno.
-It
+It's

-And there was the TV appearances.
+And there's the TV appearances.
 Fox TV and CNN, right?

 Yeah, the camera loves a pretty face [laughs].
 But seriously, Susan, it's not about me.
 Sure, I'm FLY,